yoosif0/arabic_pronounce/README.md

 ## Arabic Pronounce

-This project is based on the workings of Dr. Nawar Halabi https://github.com/nawarhalabi/Arabic-Phonetiser.
+This project is based on Dr. Nawar Halabi's work https://github.com/nawarhalabi/Arabic-Phonetiser.
 I am almost exaclty using the same code but just removing unneeded stuff and changing the format of the final output.

 ## Usage
 ```python